bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 ## Conclusion

 Now you know how to build your own version of Genericons.
-If you have any questions or suggestions, please feel free to leave a comment below!
+Please leave a comment below if you have any questions or suggestions!

  [1]: http://genericons.com
  [2]: https://automattic.com/